 BHP International Markets

-- Advising the Stock Exchange of Hong Kong on non-contentious regulatory matters.
+- Advising the Stock Exchange of Hong Kong on a broad range of non-contentious regulatory matters.

 Other key lawyers:

-Kennedys' team, led by Kevin Yam, continues to represent a prominent, listed company executive in connection with regulatory and criminal investigations involving the first ever joint operations between the Independent Commission Against Corruption (ICAC) and the SFC.
-Peter Cashin has left the firm.
+- Representing a prominent, listed company executive in connection with ongoing regulatory and criminal investigations involving the first ever joint operations between the Independent Commission Against Corruption (ICAC) and the SFC.

 China Southern Fund Management Company